ibm-cloud-docs/vpc/vsi_is_allowed_use_expression.md

 ```
 {: pre}

-For more details on the API allowed-use expression property, sub-properties, and expressions, see the [Virtual Private Cloud API: Create image](/apidocs/vpc-scoped#create-image) and [Virtual Private Cloud API: Update image](/apidocs/vpc-scoped#update-image).
+For more details on the API `allowed_use` property and sub-properties, see the [Virtual Private Cloud API: Create image](/apidocs/vpc-scoped#create-image) and [Virtual Private Cloud API: Update image](/apidocs/vpc-scoped#update-image).
 For more information regarding Common Expression Language, which is used to create the allowed-use expression, see [Google's CEL Language Definition reference](https://github.com/google/cel-spec/blob/master/doc/langdef.md){: external}